alexander-varljen/alexander-varljen.github.io/index.md

 below and feel free to click the links provided to my public GitHub page containing my program files.

+You can access any of the project files mentioned on this page [here,](https://github.com/alexander-varljen/alexander-varljen.github.io) or click the links throughout the page to see the individual files.

 ### Code Review

 Link to Code Review Video: